Home ยป Recipes ยป Course ยป Weeknight Dinner

 3. Cook udon noodles according to package instructions, but drain 3 minutes early.

-5. Add vegetables to pan and toss to coat with oil.
+4. While pasta is cooking, heat oil in a large skillet or wok.
+Add vegetables to the pan and toss to coat with oil.
 Cover and steam for 3 minutes.
-Remove cover and stir.
+Remove the cover and stir.
 Drizzle sauce over vegetables and cook for 1-2 minutes.
-Transfer noodles to skillet and toss to coat with sauce, cooking another 1-2 minutes.

-6. Garnish with sliced green onions and sesame seeds.
+6. Garnish with sliced green onions and sesame seeds.ย

 Notes

-• If you like heat, serve with chili onion crunch, sriracha, or chile garlic sauce.
+• If you like heat, serve with chili onion crunch, sriracha, or chile garlic sauce.ย

 Food styling and photography by Loren Runion.